PanktiSP13/Jetpack_Compose_Demo/README.md

 2. Open the project in Android Studio.
 3. Build and run the app on an emulator or physical device.

-## Contributing

-Contributions are welcome!
-To contribute to this project, please follow these steps:

-1. Fork this repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with descriptive commit messages.
-4. Push your changes to your forked repository.
-5. Create a pull request to merge your changes into this repository.

 ## Acknowledgments